albertopeam/clean-architecture/README.md

 * app/places: shows a list of places near your current location
 * app/weather: shows the weather in a list of places.
 * app/uvindex: shows the ultraviolet index in your current location.

+### Extensions
+* UltravioletIndexWidget: shows the ultraviolet index in your current location on a widget.

 ### Testing
 * You can check the coverage on [codecov](https://codecov.io/gh/albertopeam/clean-architecture)